New Jerusalem was burning.

 Part of him knew, right then, that it never would.
 At least not by the man on the inside.
 That only seemed to spur him on further.
 Jason hurled a pair of fragmentation grenades at the approaching Elites, causing them to scatter.
 He raised his battle rifle and traced the movements of the one nearest to the twin eruptions of flaming metal shrapnel.
 The blast killed its shields and left its head exposed.
 Jason didn't give the bastard a second chance.
 He earned his first kill on New Jerusalem right then and there with a headshot.

 The Elite went down and Jason was forced to drop back behind his cover as several streams of plasma fire converged on his position.
 He steadied himself, then headed around for the other side of the vehicle.
 This was going to be tough.
 He peered around the corner and caught one of the bastards rushing him.
-His aim steady, he began squeezing off the three-round bursts as quickly as he could.
+His aim steady, he began squeezing off the three round bursts as quickly as he could.
 The shots caught the Elite in the chest.
-They bounced off at first, but then caused the big alien to stumble backwards.
+Bouncing off at first, but then causing the big alien to stumble backwards.

 When the shield failed, he put three rounds through the Elite's heart and sent it crashing to the ground.
 Only too late did he realize that two of the survivors had used this opportunity to rush him.
 He turned the barrel on them, two huge targets, heavily armored and shielded, and knew that he was going to have to pull something pretty amazing out of his ass to survive this one.
 Only he didn't.
 A single shot rang out, loud among the chaos, and suddenly one of the Elites smashed to the ground.
 The other began to get a grip on what was happening about the time a second shot rang out, and put its brains all over the pavement.